jup-ag/space-station/docs/5-jupiter-terminal/3-unified-wallet-kit.md

 :::info
-See all of the available features the Unified Wallet Kit provides in real-time at our live playground: https://unified.jup.ag.
-To see more examples of how the code works view the Unified Github Wallet Kit: https://github.com/TeamRaccoons/Unified-Wallet-Kit.
+See all of the available features the Unified Wallet Kit provides in real-time at our [live playground](https://unified.jup.ag).
+To see more examples of how the code works view the [Unified Github Wallet Kit](https://github.com/TeamRaccoons/Unified-Wallet-Kit).
 :::

 ---